-Crock-Pot® Slow Cooker Taco Truck Chili is the perfect fall dish!
+Crock-Pot® Slow Cooker Taco Truck Chili is the perfect fall comfort food!
 It has all the flavors of a taco, and the toppings are really where you make it your own!
+This is one cozy dinner idea you can really dig into!

 During the Fall months my Slow Cooker is in regular rotation.
 And I have to admit, chili is my most favorite thing to make in mine.
 What we like best about chili in general is it serves as the perfect base to a) enjoy on its own OR b) use as a vessel to consume massive amounts of chili toppers.